Harassment Defense Lawyer in Connecticut

 With any harassment and stalking charge it is likely the judge will order a psychiatric evaluation.
-If this is your first offense and you are charged with one of the less serious offenses, I may be able to help you serve probation or another reasonable alternative to the more serious penalties.
+And depending on the circumstances of your case, you could be facing jail time or significant financial penalties.
+However, if this is your first offense and you are charged with one of the less serious offenses, harassment lawyers in Connecticut may be able to help you serve probation or another reasonable alternative to the more serious penalties.

 Harassment Lawyer Connecticut | Free Legal Consultation on a Harassment or Stalking Charge